FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 Hazelnut flour is sometimes hard to find, so if needed it can be replaced with more almond flour (or any other nut flour).
 Another solution would be to make your own hazelnut flour, which is actually incredibly easy.
 Simply process hazelnuts in a food processor or coffee grinder until they are the consistency of a coarse flour.
 Don’t overprocess, though, or you’ll end up with nut butter!
 The hazelnut really gives this dessert a vibrant flavor, so use it if you can.

 The gluten-free cherry cobbler turned out fantastic – a perfect end of summer treat!
-I topped it with some homemade no-sugar-added whipped cream.
+I topped it with some homemade keto whipped cream.
 Low carb ice cream would be fantastic, too.

 Gluten-free Cherry Cobbler with Hazelnut Topping (Paleo, Low Carb):